Tigbauan Church: Architecture

+Church's ICP marker installed in 2019 by the National Museum of the Philippines.

 The church retains the façade and bell tower of the original colonial church, though mosaics depicting the Stations of the Cross and the retablo were added in 1994.
 The bell towers on the roof were also constructed in more recent times.

 Built in the Churrigueresque style—an ornate Spanish architectural trend of the 18th century—the church features a plain front wall, with an explosion of intricate stone carvings along the middle section.
 The facade is bordered by a simple pediment and thick pillars on either side, with bell towers made of concrete that are crowned with cupolas and crosses.

 A stout church tower is positioned on the epistle side, topped with a red roof.
 The pediment displays an elaborate finial with loudspeakers and a cross, and it is adorned with an emblem decorated with tassels and foliage in high relief.

-The main facade features two arched windows on either side of a high-relief image of Sto.
-Niño, with a niche dedicated to the church’s patron, St. John of Sahagun.
+The main facade features two arched windows on either side of a high-relief image of Santo Niño, with a niche dedicated to the church’s patron, Saint John of Sahagun.
 The niche’s decorative borders include an intricate blend of scrollwork, foliage, volutes, and pilasters.
 Below the niche is the Augustinian seal, placed just above the entrance door.
 The church’s stone wall is rich in detailed carvings, including the bust of a putto, which serves as an ornamental capstone above the arched entryway.

+On June 27, 2019, the National Museum of the Philippines declared the church's facade as an Important Cultural Property.